-Sonya Legg, Research Oceanographer, Atmospheric and Oceanic Sciences, Lecturer in Geosciences, Associate Director of CICS.
-Much of her research focuses on small-scale mixing processes in the ocean, including mixing by tides, internal wave breaking, gravity currents and oceanic convection and their parameterization in ocean climate models
+Sonya Legg, Senior Research Oceanographer, Atmospheric and Oceanic Sciences, Lecturer in Geosciences, Associate Director of CICS.
+Research interests focus on the role of small-scale ocean mixing in the climate system, including mixing by tides, internal wave breaking, gravity currents and oceanic convection.

 Michael Oppenheimer, Albert G. Milbank Professor in Geosciences and International Affairs, Woodrow Wilson School.
 An atmospheric chemist who conducts research on the impacts of climate change and also the nitrogen cycle.

 Stephen W. Pacala, Frederick D. Petrie Professor in Ecology and Evolutionary Biology, Director of Princeton Environmental Institute.
 A biogeochemist who does research on the terrestrial carbon cycle and is co-Director of the Carbon Mitigation Initiative at Princeton University.